Battle of Delhi (1783): Dispute over throne

 Jassa Singh Ahluwalia was placed on the throne of Delhi as Badshah Singh of Delhi but Ramgarhia objected that no one can sit on the throne without the approval of Sarbat Khalsa.

+Settlement

+A settlement was agreed upon between the Sikhs and the Delhi court which entailed a cash present of three lakh rupees and Baghel Singh staying behind at the head of 4,000 Sikh troops to oversee the construction of gurdwaras in the city.
+The main body of Sikhs left Delhi on 12 March 1783 following the settlement.

 Aftermath

 Sardar Jassa Singh Ramgarhia captured the Red Fort of Delhi in conjunction with Sardar Baghel Singh.
-He detached the throne of Mughal emperor Aurangzeb (on which he ordered the death of 9th guru Guru Teg Bahadur ji) and brought it on elephants and kept it at Golden Temple, Amritsar.
-Even today it is present at the Golden Temple known as Ramgarhia Bunga.
+He detached the throne of Mughal Emperor Aurangzeb (on which he likely ordered the death of the 9th Sikh guru Guru Tegh Bahadur) and brought it on elephants and kept it at Golden Temple, Amritsar.
+Even today it is present at the Golden Temple, in the Ramgarhia Bunga minaret.